**As seen on Forbes**

 Trustee to Trustee Transfer

-Whatever kind of rollover you decide on, make sure it’s a trustee to trustee transfer where the money never passes through you hands.
-This avoids any nasty tax problems where you are considered to have received the funds for tax purposes at ordinary income rates.
+Whatever kind of rollover you decide on, make sure it’s a trustee to trustee transfer where the money never passes through your hands.
+This avoids any nasty tax problems where you are considered to have received the funds for tax purposes at ordinary income rates with the potential additional 10% penalty tax.